mberto79/XCALibre.jl/docs/src/index.md

 * CUDA.jl, AMD.jl, Metal.jl and OneAPI.jl - not direct dependencies but packages enable GPU usage in Julia

 ## Related projects
----

-There are other wonderful fluids simulation packages available in the Julia ecosystem (please let us know if we missed any):
+There are other wonderful fluid simulation packages available in the Julia ecosystem (please let us know if we missed any):

 * [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl)
 * [Waterlilly.jl](https://github.com/WaterLily-jl/WaterLily.jl)